mrconter1/Simple-TCP-Communication-SSLStream/README.md

 **Guide to set up:**
 1. Create two executable projects using the code found in "SslClient.cs" and "SslServer.cs".
-2. The SslServer needs a certification file.
+2. The SSLServer needs a certification file.
 You can either use the one found on this repository or you can create your own.
-3. Place the certification file in the same folder as the SslServer executable before starting the server.
+3. Place the certification file in the same folder as the SSLServer executable before starting the server.
 After the server is running, start the client.

 **Guide to creating your own self-signed certificate on Windows:**
 1. Find the "makecert.exe" and "pvk2pfx.exe" files by navigating to "C:\Program Files (x86)\Windows Kits\8.0\bin\x64". *If you cannot find the folder you need to install the "Microsoft Windows SDK" found [Here](https://www.microsoft.com/en-us/download/details.aspx?id=8279).*